 The Scottish Government has set targets to reduce Scotland’s emissions of all greenhouse gases to net zero by 2045 at the latest.
 Significant additional renewable energy capacity, over and above what is produced today, will be needed to facilitate the decarbonisation of transport and heating as Scotland transitions to net zero.
 The latest National Planning Framework explicitly aims to ‘encourage, promote and facilitate all forms of renewable energy development,’ including solar arrays and battery storage.

-Upcoming public engagement activities
+Public engagement activities

 Get In touch